chandan-u/twitter_analysis_using_nlp/README.md

 ### Observaton

-**"cold" too has caputred all the required words such as recordshattering.
-Some interesting irregularites though:**
+** word2vec similarity for "cold" has caputred all the related words such as "recordshattering" etc. Some interesting irregularites are present though:**

 1. I wonder why florida is here on the top? there is  a valid tweet abt florida in the data: